Prisma AIRS

 discovering and analyzing assets protected by Prisma AIRS AI

-platforms when onboarded through Strata Cloud Manager.
+when onboarded through Strata Cloud Manager.

 Key Assets Discovered

-Virtual Machine (VM) workloads.
+- Virtual Machine (VM) workloads

-Clusters and containers.
+- Clusters and containers

-Serverless workloads: For Azure functions and AWS Lambda functions, you can
+- Serverless workloads: For Azure functions and AWS Lambda functions, you can

-discover and analyze serverless workloads.
+discover and analyze serverless workloadsPrerequisite for serverless discovery:

-For Azure: A Reader role for your cloud account.
+- For Azure: A Reader role for your cloud account

-For AWS: IAM permissions to list, describe Lambda functions, and
+- For AWS: IAM permissions to list, describe Lambda functions, and retrieve tags associated with functions

-AI and non AI applications, AI models, and AI data.
+- AI and non AI applications, AI models, and AI data

 Important Notes on Discovery

-assets may continue to appear in the discovery UI for approximately 24 hours
+- While the discovery service updates continuously, please note that deleted cloud assets may continue to appear in the discovery UI for approximately 24 hours after deletion from the cloud environment.

 Analyzing Discovered Assets